BhavikDudhrejiya/Ensemble-Learning-Methods/README.md

 E. What is Aggregation ?:
 Aggregate the outcome to each sample to estimate the most possible accurate statistics for overall sample.

 F. What are the pro and cons of Bagging?: It reduce the overfitting problem.
-It means Bagging handle the data have high variance and low bais.
+It means Bagging handles the data have high variance and low bais.
 Bagging is not helpful in case of high bais.